CDLMarkus/QuantyFey/tutorial/tutorial.md

   - **Raw Intensity**: Bars indicate raw intensities; red dots indicate IS intensities.
   - **IS Ratios**: Displayes IS ratios.

-**Note**: For IS intensites falling below 0.1 % of the median value, the median value is used for correction.
+**Note**: For IS intensites falling below 0.1 % of the median IS value, the median value is used for correction.

 ---